-LOV TUEL Running your vehicles on low levels of fuel for extended periods LOV TUEL Running your vehicles on low levels of fuel for extended periods periods is extremely bad for the fuel system.
-Fuel is used to cool and lubricate the internals of the fuel pump and if the tank is allowed to frequently run low, the cooling ability is compromised because the fuel heats up much faster.
+Running your vehicles on low levels of fuel for extended periods is extremely bad for the fuel system.
+The pump being submurged in fuel allows heat to be disipated.
+Fuel is used to cool and lubricate the internals of the fuel pump and if the tank is allowed to frequently run low, the cooling ability is compromised.